karmadema/karmadema/README.md

 - 👋 Hi, I’m @karmadema
 - 👀 I’m interested in learning how to use github for my phD journey
 - 🌱 I’m currently learning github
-- 💞️ I’m looking to collaborate on ..thinking..
+- 💞️ I’m looking to collaborate on ..
 - 📫 How to reach me :
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I RJ'ed!